-For many careers overdressing for an interview is unnecessary.
-In fact, if you overdress it will appear as if you don’t fit into the company’s culture.
+For many careers, overdressing for an interview is unnecessary.
+If you overdress it, it will appear that you don’t fit into the company’s culture.

-On the other hand, dressing poorly will tell the interviewer that you don’t care and may cost you the job.
+Conversely, dressing poorly will tell the interviewer you don’t care, which may cost you the job.

-So what does one wear to wear to a casual job interview?
+So, what does one wear to a casual job interview?

-The good news is learning what to wear to a casual job interview is easy.
+The good news is that learning what to wear for a casual job interview is easy.

-Here we will discuss what to wear to a casual job interview for women.
+We will discuss what women should wear to a casual job interview.

 Business Casual Interview Attire Female – Definition